takanori-fujiwara/organic-visual-metaphor/README.md

 Requirements
 -----
-* Note: Tested on macOS High Sierra
+* Note: Tested on macOS Ventura
 * python3 (latest)
 * numpy and scipy (latest)
 * A web-browser supporting WebGL (e.g., Chrome) if looking at the rendering example